 The School of Graduate Studies offers competitive fellowships to eligible students who are accepted into the MFA program.
 A portion of the funding is used to pay the current semester tuition and ancillary fees and any remaining amount is disbursed to the student.
 Graduate assistantships are also available.
 These will most often take place as research assistantships.
 In certain situations teaching assistantships may become available.
 Students will also be supported in pursuing external funding.

 View the complete schedule of graduate fees.

-01. A portfolio of support material in one of the three following forms:
+Your portfolio should comprise of one of the three options:

 03. A Curriculum Vitae

 04. Two assessment reports or letters of reference